robotlearn/pyrobolearn/examples/middlewares/README.md

 Here are the few examples that you can find in this folder:
-1. `bullet_ros_control_gazebo.py`: After running the corresponding roslaunch file (see file documentation), you will be able to teleoperate the manipulator (rrbot, kuka, or franka emika panda) in Gazebo by moving the same robot in PyBullet.
+1. `bullet_ros_control_gazebo.py`: After running the corresponding roslaunch file (see file documentation), you will be able to teleoperate a manipulator (rrbot, kuka, or franka emika panda) in Gazebo by moving the same robot in PyBullet.
 The robots that are instantiated in Gazebo use position control (by using `ros_control`).
 A simple video demonstrating the results can be found here: https://www.youtube.com/watch?v=OPh-NCfKKK8
 2. `bullet_ros_rqt.py`: this will launch RQT along PRL.